animegolem/pirate-extensions-extended/Bill_of_Materials.md

 ### Microphone

-1. 3-10ft Well shielded Microphone cable (I used Canare L-4E5C)
+1. 3-10ft Well shielded Microphone cable (I've used Canare L-4E5C and Canare L-2T2S with no meaningful difference)

-2. 3mm Electret or MEMS microphone with a relatively flat and extended response.
+3. 3mm Electret or MEMS microphone with a relatively flat and extended response.

 * see [capsule_testing](capsule_testing.md).